 He was returned to Canterbury in late December 2015 for a slow long rehabilitation process with a hind suspensory problem.

-He swept on the scene in December 2012, winning his first three straight in the deep south, then after being beaten by Blazin N Cullen at Addington, landed the $25,000 Northern Southland Autumn Futurity at Invercargill.
+Returning to Canterbury, he was beaten by Blazin N Cullen at Addington, then landed the $25,000 Northern Southland Autumn Futurity at Invercargill.

 In the latter he defeated triple NZ Cup champion Terror To Love, and subsequent Hunter and NZ Cups winner Arden Rooney, in 4:03 (3200m), the last 800m in 55.4s.